 Los Gigantes belong to the Teno Rural Park and complement the incredible landscapes of the area.
 The cliffs break into small paths that lead to sandy beaches, through which you can access Los Gigantes.

 The underwater part of Los Gigantes measures barely 30 meters, so it is very popular among divers and fishermen.
-It is also a good place for dolphin watching, another of the best activities to do in Tenerife.
+It is also a good place for dolphin and whale watching, another of the best activities to do in Tenerife.

 4. Puerto de la Cruz, one of the best attractions in Tenerife